 The International Water Institute partners with K-12 and community education staff, resource management professionals, higher education institutions and other non-profits to create opportunities for citizen engagement in surface water quality issues and to develop resources for better understanding of watershed and stream ecology in the Red River Watershed through data collection and field experiences.
-Visit our blog, read our newsletters, or contact one of our staff if you are interested in joining our network.
+Please read our newsletters or contact one of our staff if you are interested in joining our network.

 Current and ongoing efforts include: